 Before you begin

-Call ads can use the same phone numbers that you may already be using in your call extensions.
-To learn more about showing phone numbers in your ads, please refer to About call extensions.
+Call ads can use the same phone numbers that you may already be using in your call assets.
+To learn more about showing phone numbers in your ads, refer to About call assets.

 How it works

 Call reporting – which is available only on the search network – uses Google forwarding numbers (GFNs) to measure the performance of your call asset or call ad.
 When you turn on call reporting, we’ll assign a Google forwarding phone number to your ad.
 That way, you’ll be able to see the details of your calls and count them as conversions.

 How a call ad works

 - Your ad wins an auction and is shown on the search network.